 Attractive waitresses may be more likely to receive higher tips at the end of the night, but at what cost?
 The amount of mistreatment women (cute or not) face in the labor force…let alone the restaurant industry, is incredibly unsettling.
 I served for six years and got to the point where my tolerance completely depleted and forced me to find a different type of job.
 There’s all too many horror stories to share, but let me spare you with a lighter, more passive-aggressive tale that was the last straw to break the camel’s back.

 Did I cash out more doe at the end of the night than some of the other servers?
 Maybe.
+(Or maybe I’m actually a good server?)
 But what the hell, I should be financially compensated for constantly dealing with sexual harassment in my work environment for Pete’s sake.
-I might’ve made more money than the average server, but the work environment was so uncomfortable that I had to make a decision to leave my job in order to protect myself and my sanity.
+I might’ve made more money than the average server, but the work environment was so uncomfortable that I had to make the decision to leave my job in order to protect myself and my sanity.

 I conducted an anonymous interview with a Chief Commercial Officer of a medical device company, she explained that the “beauty penalty” and general women marginalization continues to progress through career advancement.
 “I’m really proud of my hard work and professional experiences that have led me to where I am occupationally today.”
 She mentioned being scrutinized by people’s negligent comments that she’s prosperous in marketing, sales, and commercialization because “she’s hot.”